lydia-smith106/ds_prog3_files/README.md

 Program #3

-Name:
+Name:Lydia Smith

 COSC 2030

-Competing: YES or NO
+Competing: NO

-Best run time:
+Best run time: I was not able to find the best run time.

-How to compile:
+How to compile: g++ main.cpp -o program

-Anything that doesn't work:
+Anything that doesn't work: I get a segmentation fault when I run the program and I am not sure why.